Flappers Comedy Club

-Flappers Comedy Club and Restaurant is a live comedy club with two California locations: one in Burbank, and one in Claremont.
-Notable celebrity comedians who have performed at Flappers have included Jerry Seinfeld, Maria Bamford, Kevin Hart, Gabriel Iglesias, Bill Burr, Adam Sandler, Christopher Titus, Jimmy Dore, Rob Schneider, and Craig Shoemaker.
+Flappers Comedy Club and Restaurant is a live comedy club in Burbank.
+Notable celebrity comedians who have performed at Flappers have included Jerry Seinfeld, Maria Bamford, Kevin Hart, Gabriel Iglesias, Bill Burr, Dana Carvey, Adam Sandler, Christopher Titus, Jimmy Dore, Rob Schneider, and Craig Shoemaker.

 The Burbank club, which opened in 2010, is located at 102 East Magnolia Boulevard in Downtown Burbank, and includes a 200-seat Mainroom, a smaller 50-seat "Yoo Hoo Room," and a bar & patio area with smaller performance stages.
 Each week, over 40 shows are produced.
 A full-service restaurant and bar menu is available before and during shows.
 Friday and Saturday 8pm and 10pm shows feature national touring headliners in the Mainroom.
 Other notable shows include: